mescu74/systematic-review-assistant/docs/testing-strategy.md

 ### 3.4.
 Contract Tests (LLM Interactions)

--   **Goal:** Ensure that the inputs provided to LLM chains (prompts and their variables) and the outputs received (structured Pydantic schemas like `ScreeningResponse`, `ScreeningResolutionSchema`) adhere to their expected formats and constraints.
+-   **Goal:** Ensure that the inputs provided to LLM chains (prompts and their variables) and the outputs received (structured Pydantic schemas like `ScreeningResponse`, `ResolverOutputSchema`) adhere to their expected formats and constraints.
 -   **Implementation:** These are often integrated within the integration tests for the LLM chains themselves.
 Assertions will be made on the structure and types of data passed to and received from the LLM components.

 ## 4. Testing Environment & Data